foss-xtensa/ndsplib-hifi3/doc/README.md

 # How to Build and Run the Source Code in Linux environment
-  * Get the latest or required version of NDSP HiFi3 Code from GitHub archived in zip format.
+  * Get the latest or required version of NDSP HiFi3/3z Code from GitHub archived in zip format.
+  * This is a unified source code that compiles for both HiFi3 and HiFi3z cores.
   * https://github.com/foss-xtensa/ndsplib-hifi3/tree/main/NDSP_HiFi3
   * Unzip or extract to the destination directory.